Commercial Sublease Agreement (England & Wales)

 Commercial subleases in England and Wales are governed primarily by the common law of landlord and tenant, the Law of Property Act 1925, the Landlord and Tenant Act 1954, and the Landlord and Tenant (Covenants) Act 1995.
 The Landlord and Tenant Act 1954, Part II, is particularly significant because it confers on qualifying business tenants the statutory right to remain in occupation and to apply for a new tenancy when the sublease expires.
 This 'security of tenure' right can only be excluded by following the prescribed contracting-out procedure under the Regulatory Reform (Business Tenancies) (England and Wales) Order 2003.

 Under the Landlord and Tenant (Covenants) Act 1995, which applies to all leases granted on or after 1 January 1996, an outgoing tenant who assigns a lease is automatically released from the tenant's covenants on assignment.
 However, this automatic release does not apply to a Sublandlord who sublets rather than assigns.
 The Sublandlord remains in direct privity of contract with the Head Landlord and remains personally liable for all head lease obligations throughout the duration of the sublease.
-This is a critical distinction that makes comprehensive sublease drafting essential — the Sublandlord needs strong covenants from the Subtenant, backed by indemnities and security provisions such as a rent deposit, to manage its continuing exposure to the Head Landlord.
+This is a critical distinction that makes thorough sublease drafting essential — the Sublandlord needs strong covenants from the Subtenant, backed by indemnities and security provisions such as a rent deposit, to manage its continuing exposure to the Head Landlord.

 The Head Landlord's prior written consent is generally required before a commercial sublease may be validly granted.
 Where the head lease contains a 'qualified' alienation covenant (prohibiting subletting without consent), the Landlord and Tenant Act 1988 requires the Head Landlord to respond to a consent application within a reasonable time and not to withhold consent unreasonably.
 Failure to comply gives the Sublandlord a right to damages.
 Once consent is obtained, its terms and conditions must be carefully observed by both the Sublandlord and the Subtenant.

-Commercial subleases are typically structured to mirror the head lease in all material respects, ensuring that the Subtenant assumes obligations equivalent to those of the head tenant and cannot do anything at the sublet premises that would cause the Sublandlord to be in breach of the head lease.
+Commercial subleases are typically structured to mirror the head lease in all material respects, confirming that the Subtenant assumes obligations equivalent to those of the head tenant and cannot do anything at the sublet premises that would cause the Sublandlord to be in breach of the head lease.
 The principal areas to address include the Landlord and Tenant Act 1954 status, repairing obligations (FRI or IRI), rent and VAT, service charges, alienation restrictions, forfeiture, and break clauses.

 When Do You Need a Commercial Sublease Agreement (England & Wales)?